Ready to work as an editor but not sure where to find freelance editing jobs online?

-You can also helping clients find you by being listed in places where people are searching for editors.
+You can also help clients find you by listing your name in places where people are searching for editors.
 Directories and lists of recommended editors are another place to include your website and contact information if you meet the membership requirements:

 - Editorial Freelancers Association